jamiesykescreode/cdev-environment-local/README.md

 # cdev-environment-local
-The Local environment plugin for cdev
+The Local environment plugin for cdev on mac

-Over the past few months we have had some hiccups with Docker and memory usage etc causing some strange issues.
-Environments have also been very slow to run lately.

-With the last AMPPS update being over a year ago and the latest supported PHP version being 7.1 it's difficult to test certain sites fully as some newer sites are currently using PHP 7.2.

-The CDev Local environment plugin aims to help this by using the existing local modules Apache, PHP and MariaDB (a mysql drop in replacement).
-It aims to improve the workflow however due to the nature of it there are a number of very in depth dependencies required in order to get it to work.
+The cdev Local environment plugin uses the existing local modules Apache, PHP and MariaDB (a mysql drop in replacement).
+Due to the nature of the setup there are a number of very in depth dependencies required in order to get it to work.

 ## Installing